Neck Acne Treatment: A Guide for Patients

 Introduction

 The neck’s thicker skin responds differently to standard acne medications, often needing adjusted concentrations or alternative formulations.
-Hair follicles in this area can trap dead skin cells and sebum more readily, especially along the hairline and jawline where multiple skin zones meet.
+Hair follicles in this area can trap dead skin cells and sebum more readily, especially along the hairline and jawline, where multiple skin zones meet.

 Types of Neck Acne